psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total ADC energy of root *n* within irrep *h*.
 This variable is only defined for Psi's built-in ADC and will be removed for 1.7.

-.. psivar:: ADC ROOT 0 -> ROOT m CORRELATION ENERGY - h TRANSITION
+.. psivar:: ADC ROOT 0 -> ROOT n CORRELATION ENERGY - h TRANSITION

-   The correlation energy contribution to the excitation energy from the ground state to root *m* within irrep *h*.
+   The correlation energy contribution to the excitation energy from the ground state to root *n* within irrep *h*.
 This variable is only defined for Psi's built-in ADC and will be removed for 1.7.

 .. psivar:: AQCC DIPOLE